A.A. Milne on Happiness and How Winnie-the-Pooh Was Born

 On rainy days and the simplicity of happiness.

 By Maria Popova

 Although Alan Alexander Milne (January 18, 1882–January 31, 1956) is best-known for authoring the Winnie-the-Pooh book series, he was also a prolific poet.
 In 1924, two years before the first Winnie-the-Pooh book, he penned When We Were Very Young (public library) — a collection of poetry for young children, illustrated by E. H. Shepard.
-In the 38th poem of the book, titled “Teddy Bear”, the famed Winnie-the-Pooh character makes his first appearance — but he had originated as a real-life teddy bear given to Milne’s young son, Christopher Robin, as a birthday present on August 21, 1921.
+In the 38th poem of the book, titled “Teddy Bear” and originally published in the February 13 edition of Punch magazine that year, the famed Winnie-the-Pooh character makes his first appearance — but he had originated as a real-life teddy bear given to Milne’s young son, Christopher Robin, as a birthday present on August 21, 1921.
 The poem depicts the beloved bear, first named “Mr. Edward Bear” by Christopher Robin, wearing a shirt that was later colored red for a recording produced by Stephen Slesinger — an image that eventually shaped the familiar Disney version of Winnie-the-Pooh.

 The third poem in the book is a short gem titled “Happiness” — a wonderful meditation on how little it takes to find happiness.
 (And, clearly, a giant missed opportunity for Apple.)

 John had a